mesibo/python/README.md

 mesibo supports almost all popular platforms and languages for you to quickly build your applications.
 Whether you are developing mobile apps (Android, iOS, Java, Objective-C, C++), web apps (Javascript), integrating with backend (Linux, macOS, Windows, Python, C++), or creating cool devices using Raspberry Pi, mesibo has APIs for you.

-mesibo's high-performance Python library enables you to interface your chat clients with various scientific computing and machine learning systems on your backend like TensorFlow, Matlab, Octave, NumPy, etc to create a powerful chat experience.
+mesibo's high-performance Python library enables you to interface your chat clients with various scientific computing and machine learning systems on your backend like TensorFlow, Matlab, Octave, NumPy, etc to create a powerful chat experience and analysis.

 - **Website:** https://mesibo.com
 - **Documentation:** https://mesibo.com/documentation/
 - **Tutorials:** https://mesibo.com/documentation/tutorials/get-started

 ### Supported Platforms
-Mesibo Python Package is still under-development and supports the following platforms.
-However, it is completely functional.
+Mesibo Python Package supports the following platforms.

 - CentOS / RedHat 7.x or above
 - Debian / Ubuntu
-- Mac OS (In Progress)
+- Mac OS - both x86_64 and arm64 (M1) versions
-- Raspberry Pi (In Progress)
+- Raspberry Pi 3 and 4

 ## Example
 Below are some examples of typical usage.
 For more examples, see the [examples](https://github.com/mesibo/python/tree/master/examples) directory on the GitHub repo.